Hayward cabin rentals

 When is the best time to stay in a vacation rental in Hayward?

-There is never a bad time to visit Hayward, a four-season destination for outdoor activities.
+There is never a bad time to stay in a cabin rental in Hayward, a four-season destination for outdoor activities.
 That said, the weather in northeastern Wisconsin is never demure: After a too-short spring in May, the temperatures can hit the 80s from June through early September, and all those lakes contribute to the mugginess of the air.
 Summer is peak season for hikers, fly fishers, and golfers.
 In July, the Lac Courte Oreilles Ojibwe Tribe, whose lands are just outside town, hold their Honor the Earth Pow Wow, drawing people from all over the Upper Midwest.
 The lakes grow slightly quieter in the fall, though off-road bikers descend on Hayward in September for the Chequamegon MTB Festival.
 From October through April, temperatures drop below — sometimes far below — the freezing point, and the thick layer of snow turns Hayward into a playground for snowmobile riders and cross-country skiers.

 What are the top things to do in Hayward?